What Are the Preventive Measures for Dental Abrasion?

 • Gentle brushing.

-• Advised to use a nonabrasive toothpaste (preferably one that contains fluoride) with soft-bristled toothbrush.
+• Use a nonabrasive toothpaste (preferably fluoride) with a soft-bristled toothbrush.

-• Recommended to employ brief, back-and-forth motions while holding the brush at a 45-degree angle.
+• It is recommended to employ brief, back-and-forth motions while holding the brush at a 45-degree angle.

-• Brushing twice a day help in preventing cavities and periodontal problems.
-When it is above two times (more than three to five minutes at a time) increases the chance of abrasion of the enamel and dentin at a microscopic level.
-And maybe left unnoticed by the patients.
+• Brushing twice a day helps in preventing cavities and periodontal problems.
+When it is above two times (more than three to five minutes at a time), it increases the chance of the enamel and dentin abrasion at a microscopic level—and may be left unnoticed by the patients.

-• Do not neglect to schedule routine visits with the dentist.
+• Make sure to schedule routine visits with the dentist.

 What Are the Treatment Options for Dental Cervical Abrasion?